 Exit Course Evaluation

-• Keep Blues youthful and exciting, while preserving and building on the past.
+• Keep Blues youthful and exciting, while preserving it and building on the past.

-• Introduce this indigenous American art form to new audiences.
+Introduce this American art form to new audiences, globally.

-• Apply practical skills learned in class in culminating activities on stage.
+Apply practical skills learned in class in a culminating activity on stage.

 • Introduce the history of American music through the lens of the Blues.